How Are You Faring In Your Life Now? The Life Wheel

 If you’ve found the life wheel exercise useful, be sure to check out:

-The life wheel is the first task of Live a Better Life in 30 Days, my 30-day course to live a better life.
+The life wheel is the first task of Live a Better Life in 30 Days, my 30-day program to live a better life.
 30DLBL is a life transformation course with 30 different tasks to live a better life.
 Read more: Live a Better Life in 30 Days